Soils of Assam

 Agricultural Significance of Piedmont soils in Assam

-• Suitable for tea and forest plantations with amendments.
+• Suitable for tea and forest plantations (if fertilizers are added)

 • Often used for horticulture after drainage improvements.